noise64/golem-go-multi/README.md

-# Golem Go Example with multiple components and Worker to Worker RPC Communication
+# Golem Go Example with Multiple Components and Worker to Worker RPC Communication

 ## Building
 The project uses [magefile](https://magefile.org/) for building.
 Either install the tool binary `mage`,